pipeline-tools/gusty-demo/README.md

 # Overview

-The purpose of this repo is to provide a jumping-off point for others to use Airflow to set up their own data pipelines without having to configure Airflow from scratch.
+The purpose of this repo is to provide a jumping-off point for others to use gusty and Airflow to set up their own data pipelines.

-The `ez-airflow` project has a few opinions:
+gusty has a few opinions:

-- Data pipelines empower data workers to do three things, two of which `ez-airflow` addresses:
+- Data pipelines empower data workers to do three things, two of which gusty addresses:

     1. **Ingesting data** - Data is ingested from different sources, through the use of user-defined operators.
 Ideally, one operator should be built to interface with one data source.
 This data is then stored in a central data warehouse.
 Ideally, each data source is stored in its own schema.
     2. **Transforming data** - Once raw data is ingested, it can be manipulated and rendered into **views**.
 These views are tables generated using a user-defined SQL operator.
 (In time, it would be nice to build in Python and R operators that could generate views, as well.)
 These views are stored back into the data warehouse, and it is ideal if these tables are stored in a schema named `views`.
 (In time, it would be nice to build in export tasks, that could export views to other destinations, like AWS S3.)
-    3. **Machine learning** - Once data has been formatted into views and stored, users should be able to run machine learning jobs to create predictive models meant for production needs. `ez-airflow` does not handle this yet.
+    3. **Machine learning** - Once data has been formatted into views and stored, users should be able to run machine learning jobs to create predictive models meant for production needs. gusty does not handle this yet.

-- The utilities provided in `ez-airflow` should be general enough for anyone to use.
+- The utilities provided in gusty should be general enough for anyone to use.
 It is a foundation upon which individuals can build a data pipeline in Airflow that is suited for their specific needs.

 - Jobs are defined using `.yml` files.
 For jobs that save to the data warehouse, **the name of the `.yml` file will be the name of the resulting table.**